elap733/NBA-Injuries-Analysis/README.md

 ### Data Sources
 1. **NBA Injury Data**

    NBA injury data was scraped from the website [Prosport Transactions](http://prosportstransactions.com/).
 This site maintains an open-source archive of sports transactions, including "the most complete database of pro basketball transactions available".
-For the purposes of this analysis two transactions types were particularily useful:
+For the purposes of this analysis two complementary transactions types were particularily useful:
+   * **Missed games due to injury/personal reasons**
+      * Missed games events for players on the Active List.
+These events are typically short duration (1-3 games)
    * **Movement to/from injured/inactive list (IL)**
-   * **Missed games due to injury/personal reasons**
+      * Missed games events for players moved to the Inactive List.
+A player  typically moved to the Inactive List when they are expected to miss extended periods of time.
+Serious injuries typically result in a player moving to the Inactive List.

    An "transaction" event in this database looks like the following: